clement-deltel/python-boilerplate/CONTRIBUTING.md

 pre-commit install --install-hooks
 ```

-4. Fill in the .env.template file with your configuration.
+4. Fill in the `.env.template` file with your configuration.
-5. Rename the file to .env.
+5. Rename the file to `.env`.
 6. Run the application:

 ```bash